Scaless/scaless.github.io/docs/_posts/2021-06-16-Curious-Case-of-the-Carrier.markdown

 ## 2. That's A Lotta Damage

-**Before we get to talking about the Carrier issue specifically, it would be helpful to go over exactly how damage is calculated in Halo 1.
-This section goes quite in-depth, so you can skip forward to Section 3 if you just want to get to the point.**
+**Before we get to talking about the Carrier issue specifically, it would be useful to go over exactly how damage is calculated in Halo 1.
+This section goes more in-depth than is really necessary, so you can skip forward to Section 3 if you just want to get to the point.**

 Halo 1's damage calculations are ... interesting.
 There is a surprising amount of detail to determine how much damage you (and your enemies) can deal.